-One of the benefits of the STA is that you may either use the external push button controls to set up the instrument, or with Moore Industries' Intelligent PC Configuration software on your PC.
+One of the benefits of the STA is that you may either use the external push button controls to set up the instrument, or use a PC and Moore Industries' Intelligent PC Configuration software.

-When using the software program, settings are downloaded to the instrument in the form of a Configuration File and stored in the instrument's memory.
+In using the software program, settings are downloaded to the instrument in the form of a Configuration File and stored in the instrument's memory.
 You can save a backup copy of the file on your PC hard drive or disk.
 The STA communicates with the PC through an RS-232 connection or USB Communications Cable.

-Note: Refer to the STA HLPRG Quick-Start Guide to see the default factory settings for your unit.
+Note: Refer to the STA TPRG QuickStart Guide to see the default factory settings for your unit.